- ABMS Certification:

 - Clinical Practice:

-- Type 1 Diabetes, Type 2 Diabetes, Osteoporosis, Polycystic Ovary Syndrome (PCOS), Artificial Pancreas, Insulin Pump
+- Type 1 Diabetes, Type 2 Diabetes, Osteoporosis, Polycystic Ovary Syndrome (PCOS), Artificial Pancreas, Diabetes and Metabolism, Insulin Pump

 - Assistant Professor